pascalduez/postcss-map/README.md

 ### maps
 type: `Array`
 default: `[]`
-An array representing maps files to parse.
+An array representing maps files to load and parse.

 ## Credits